Fuel up with one of these delicious Disney World breakfast options–there’s something for everyone!

 Plus, for adults, Ohana also offers a myriad of cocktails that can come with and without alcohol.
 Put your little umbrellas to work in one of Ohana’s specialty drinks.

-This is another fun character dining experience that the whole family will enjoy, located within Disney’s Polynesian Village Resort.
+This is another fun character dining experience that the whole family will enjoy, located within Disney’s Polynesian Village Resort, and one of the only places to meet Stitch at Disney World.

 And since it’s in one of the Disney hotels on the monorail, you’re just a quick ride from the Magic Kingdom!